 There’s nothing better than a Mother’s Day gift your child made, no matter how old they are.
 Roo is 3 going on 4, but I’ve included a few more handmade gifts for all ages, including littles and older kids.

-*This Mother’s Day Gift can be made with ages 3 and up with a grown up’s help*
+*This Mother’s Day Gift can be made with ages 3 and up with some grown up help*

 Pull flowers from their plastic stems.